 21. Batch household activities instead of spreading them out

 Some activities need to take place as they happen.
 However, you can save time by batching repetitive tasks together.
-Examples: lunch prep, cleaning bathrooms, folding laundry, ironing.
+Examples: lunch prep, folding laundry, ironing.

 22. Speaking of ironing…try banning clothes that wrinkle from your wardrobe